 So no, Barcelona’s beaches are not just full of tanning holiday makers.
 Sports-lovers are particularly fond of the equipment dotted along the coast.

-You can find a list of fitness equipment in public spaces in Barcelona by clicking here.
-You will see most of the installations are found on the beach but there are also some located at Eixample and Poblenou.
+Most of the installations are found on the beach but there are also some located at Eixample and Poblenou.

 4. Swimming in the Mediterranean